nacis2504-lgtm/CCM101_Nacis/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/README.md

 - **Text Processing Tools**: `grep`, `awk`, `cut`, `sed`, `xargs`
 - **Documentation Tools**: `echo`, `cat > file.md`, `nano`, `vim`

+## Challenges Encountered
+1. Provider Documentation Navigation: The challenge lies in the process of locating equivalent services that are available across different three cloud provider documentation systems, which vary in their structure and layout.
+2. Markdown Table Formatting: The challenge here is that the comparison table needs to be constructed accurately in markdown, requiring it to have multiple columns and lengthy service names.
+3. System Information Collection: The challenge lies in the task of collecting relevant system information using a single command in an easy-to-understand manner.
+4. Ephemeral Environment Constraints: Due to the temporary nature of the KillerCoda system, capturing documentation and investigation findings must be done quickly.

 ## List of Linux Commands

 ### Commands to Know the Status of Your System